The Death of Actaeon

 The Death of Actaeon is a late work by the Italian Renaissance painter Titian, painted in oil on canvas from about 1559 to his death in 1576 and now in the National Gallery in London.
-It is very probably one of the two paintings the artist stated he had started and hoped to finish (one of which he calls "Actaeon mauled by hounds") in a letter to their commissioner Philip II of Spain during June 1559.
+It is probably one of the two paintings the artist said he had started and hoped to finish (one of which he calls "Actaeon mauled by hounds") in a letter to their commissioner Philip II of Spain during June 1559.
 However, most of Titian's work on this painting possibly dates to the late 1560s, but with touches from the 1570s.
-Titian seems never to have resolved it to his satisfaction, and the painting apparently remained in his studio until his death in 1576.
+Titian seems to have never resolved it to his satisfaction, and the painting apparently remained in his studio until his death in 1576.
 There has been considerable debate as to whether it is finished or not, as with other very late Titians, such as the Flaying of Marsyas, which unlike this has a signature, perhaps an indication of completion.